apple/unityplugins/plug-ins/Apple.GameKit/Apple.GameKit_Unity/Assets/Apple.GameKit/Documentation~/Apple.GameKit.md

 See the [Quick-Start Guide](../../../../../../Documentation/Quickstart.md) for general installation instructions.

 ## Usage
-Since most calls to GameKit are asynchronous, the public methods are Task, or Task<> based.
+Since most calls to GameKit are asynchronous, the public methods are `Task`, or `Task<>` based.
 For a comprehensive guide to GameKit on Apple devices, please see [GameKit Developer Documentation](https://developer.apple.com/documentation/gamekit/)

 ### Exceptions
 If there is any error reported from GameKit, it will be reported by throwing a `GameKitException`.
 In all cases, a `try -catch` should be used to properly handle exceptions.